cranchange/cran_change.org/letter.md

-We, the undersigned R users, R package developers, and R community members stand unified in our concern for the future of the R package ecosystem and the R community given apparent increases in maladmistrative practices by the CRAN adminstrators.
+We, the undersigned R users, R package developers, and R community members stand unified in our concern for the future of the R package ecosystem and the R community given increasingly unpredictable behaviour by CRAN adminstrators.

 In parituclar we believe two practices are harmful: